mojzu/sso/docs/manual/02_guide_08_exchange_token.md

 ## Exchange Token

-- TODO(1,docs): How to exchange refresh tokens for different services.
+- TODO(sam,docs): How to exchange refresh tokens for different services.